-- ❖ The <userInteraction> element can be used to express interactions with the content of this item such as Facebook "likes", tweets, and page views. - The <rating> element contains means to express a rating value that applies to the content of this item, such as a star rating, and includes the ability to convey how many "raters" led to the rating, plus information about how the rating system is constructed and how the rating value was calculated.
+- The <userInteraction> element can be used to express interactions with the content of this item such as Facebook "likes", tweets, and page views. - The <rating> element contains means to express a rating value that applies to the content of this item, such as a star rating, and includes the ability to convey how many "raters" led to the rating, content conveyed in the NewsML-G2 document.

-Both elements are children of <contentMeta> in any type of G2 Item, and of <partMeta> in any G2 Item except for Concept Items and Planning Items.
+Both elements are children of <contentMeta> in any type of NewsML-G2 Item, and of <partMeta> in any NewsML-G2 Item except for Concept Items and Planning Items.